gobyry/File-Cleaner/README.md

-# Python Automated File Cleaner
+# Python Automated File Cleaner Program
+-Automated program cleans out downloads folder for you.\
+-Moves the files in the download folder to user designated folders of corresponding types.\
+-Accepts image, video, audio, and document files.\
-Automatically cleans out downloads folder.
-Moves files to their folders of corresponding types.
-Handles duplicate files by renaming with increasing number counts.
+-Handles duplicate files by renaming it with increasing number counts at the end.